ryanbradshawcodes/My-Website/content/blog/ukesf.md

 My journey with UKESF started with an outreach e-mail from my engineering department which introduced the scheme and directed me towards the application process.
 I did not have any internship plans lined up for the summer, so I was instantly curious about the opportunity and started looking through the options available.

-There was a really wide variety of offers available which was positive to see as I did not feel limited in my options.
+There was a really wide variety of offers available which was positive to see.
+Initially we were allowed to apply to two different companies, though over the upcoming months we were allowed to apply to even more companies.
+This is entirely dependent on the company uptakes, and so it is not guaranteed to happen in future years.
+Ensure you pick companies you want to get accepted for rather than blindly choosing!

 ## Placement vs internship